Control laws for weeds (invasive plants)

 - are not present in Queensland

-- would seriously threaten Queensland's primary industries, natural environment, livestock, human health and people's livelihoods
+- would seriously threaten Queensland's agriculture industries, natural environment, livestock, human health and people's livelihoods

 - if found in Queensland must be reported to Biosecurity Queensland within 24 hours of the sighting.